 - Expressing fears of abandonment or an obsessive need for approval

 Loving someone in recovery will require keeping healthy boundaries around dependence and support.
 These lines are often crossed by those with past emotional trauma and previous addictions, making these sorts of relationships increasingly susceptible to codependency.
-By remembering we are only responsible for our actions and what we can control, we are reminded that taking personal responsibility and ownership is necessary.

 If you are dating a recovering alcoholic or someone else in recovery, remember you are just as involved in their sobriety as they are.
 If you love someone in recovery, you know all about emotional investment.

 Therefore, it is also imperative to be aware of your own mental health status.
 Taking time to reflect on yourself will prevent you from folding under the weight of a serious relationship.
 To properly support a partner in recovery, you must be healthy too.

 Read more about addiction and healthy ways to love someone in recovery at Washburn House’s addiction blog.
 Also, be sure to contact us at 855-280-9442 if you or your partner are struggling with addiction.